Warrevh/Crazyflie_RL_implementation/README.md

 The drone will take off and fly to the target.

-After the drone reaches the goal or crashes it is recommended to restart all codes except "local_frame"
+After the drone reaches the goal or crashes it is recommended to restart all codes except "local_frame".

+Starting the drone before the "launch" script is also advised.